-After finally getting inside the Church (not before being forced to pay a greedy bouncer though), they’re significantly disappointed by what they see inside: a plethora of scantly dressed women and pimps while the same music that damages our community blasts in the background.
-As multiple black speakers come up to promote speak and promote their own businesses, they eventually take a break to pray and give thanks to “White Jesus” for making “all this positive black sh*t possible.”
+After being forced to pay a greedy bouncer to attend the event that he is hosting, he is finally allowed inside the Church.
+Here, Huey and King are significantly disappointed by what they see inside: a plethora of scantly dressed women and pimps dance while music that degeneracy-glorifying music blasts in the background.
+As multiple black speakers come up to speak and promote their own businesses, they eventually take a break to pray and give thanks to “White Jesus” for making “all this positive black sh*t possible.”
 They then continue to go about their previous ways with no problem.
 This highlights the mindset that not just black people, but people in general have in regards to religion.
-They believe that you can live anyway you want but as long as you thank God every once in a while you’ll be saved.
+The “once saved, always saved” doctrine.
+This is the philosophy that you can live anyway you want to but as long as you thank God every once in a while, you are saved.

-Eventually, Martin gets fed up with this and rushes to the stage to start his speech, but he stutters and stammers due to him not being able to even hear himself speak.
+Eventually, a fed-up Martin rushes to the stage to start his speech, but he stutters and stammers due to him not being able to even hear himself speak.
 Frustrated, he ventures off into a furious tirade in which he uses the same word that was created to bring us down and hold authority over us.

 Could you ignorant niggas please shut the hell up?

-The crowd, shocked by Dr. King’s vulgarity, stop what they’re doing completely.
-He then goes on to explain just exactly what “niggas” are, which he describes as living contradictions.
-He continues his rant by expressing how disappointed he is in them and asks if all his hard work was in vain, before ending it by stating he’s moving to Canada.
+The crowd, shocked by Dr. King’s vulgarity, completely stops what they are doing.
+He then goes on to explain just exactly what “niggas” are: living contradictions.
+He continues his rant by expressing how disappointed he is, asking if all his hard work was in vain, before ending it by humorously stating his intentions to relocate to Canada.

 Despite being aired in 2006, this episode is still incredibly relevant to today’s society nearly 15 years later.
-King and the other members of the civil rights movement showed their bravery by accomplishing incredible achievements, and we should be capitalizing off their success and making them proud.
-Not doing the exact opposite.
-Until we as a community realize this and try to change, all of King’s efforts, along with the countless of other important figures of the Civil Rights Movement such as Emmett Till, Rosa Parks, and Malcolm X, have been in vain.
+King and the other members of the civil rights movement showed their bravery by accomplishing incredible achievements.
+We should be capitalizing off their success and making them proud, not doing the exact opposite.
+Until we as a community realize this and try to change, all of King’s efforts, along with the countless of other important figures of the Civil Rights Movement such as Emmett Till, Rosa Parks, and Malcolm X, will forever be in vain.